Isaac Asimov famously wrote:

 The chapter also provides a brief introduction to the brain structures and biochemistry involved in recognizing and responding to humor (dopamine release is key), humor in animals (rats giggle at 50KHz and their brains release dopamine when their bellies are tickled, but not when they are held nor when their backs are stroked), and the funniest joke in the world, courtesy of old friend of the Book Club Richard Wiseman.
 (He does tell this joke, but we were spoiled last month by someone** telling it.)

 I’m looking forward to reading the rest of the book.

-Join us to discuss this book on Saturday, June 7 at 3 PM in our usual meeting place, Harvard’s Northwest Science Building, 52 Oxford Street, Cambridge.
+Join us to discuss this book on Saturday, May 3 at 3 PM in our usual meeting place, Harvard’s Northwest Science Building, 52 Oxford Street, Cambridge.
 Bring your appetite and, if you wish, a snack to share.
 Also optional, you can RSVP on our Facebook event page.
-Remember, the first gratuitous Star Trek reference always receives a complimentary phaser blast.
-(Set to stun if you’re lucky.)
-I’ll be bringing a supply of duct tape and a special surprise: something better than duct tape!
+Remember, the first gratuitous Star Trek reference always receives a complimentary, set to stun, phaser blast.

 Mary will be leading an online discussion of the book the next day (May 4) at the Skepchick Book Club.
 Drop by and make all those insightful comments you forgot to make at the meeting, or if you live too far away to attend in person.
 (But it’s much more fun to be there!)

 [*] Personal opinion, I don’t know if Weems discusses this subject later in the book.
 This has nothing to do with a joke not being funny because it attacks a less powerful or privileged person (punches down.)
 Actually, those jokes can (sometimes) be funny, but they are also cruel and malignant, and only a cruel and malignant person would revel in them.